VedantSG123/R3FPointsFX/README.md

 - Use shaders to control particle behavior and appearance.
 - Incorporate data textures for particle positions.
 - Exposes methods to manipulate particle animations dynamically.
+- Highly performant as all the computation is done by shaders.

 ## Requirements